A Powerful Financial Aid Tool for School Counselors

 As counselors use this tool, what steps can they take to help students with the FAFSA?

 Once you see that you need more students to complete the FAFSA, you can take school-wide action.
 You can plan a FAFSA night for your school.
 You can invite financial aid representatives from a local college or university to come help families complete the FAFSA.
 That's a win-win, as it offers free expertise and help to families and exposure for colleges.
-It's fun to have a FAFSA completion competition with a neighboring high school, or to have an "Opening Day" party when the FAFSA becomes available on October 1st.
+It's fun to have a FAFSA completion competition with a neighboring high school, or to have an "Opening Day" party when the FAFSA becomes available on October 1st (note that it will be delayed until December 2023 for families completing the 2024-25 application).
 There's a lot you can do to get the word out about the FAFSA and financial aid.
 Parents are afraid of the FAFSA.
 We want to help families feel empowered, and to know that completing the FAFSA isn't difficult, especially with the help that's out there.
 It provides free money for college!
 We just need to educate students and families and provide them with the resources to take the fear out of the process.